 Drinking is an emotional thing.
 It joggles you out of the standardism of everyday life, out of everything being the same.
 It yanks you out of your body and your mind and throws you against the wall.
 I have the feeling that drinking is a form of suicide where you’re allowed to return to life and begin all over the next day.
 It’s like killing yourself, and then you’re reborn.
 I guess I’ve lived about ten or fifteen thousand lives now.Charles Bukowski

-This drink can be used to create cocktails, delicious desserts, or be delightful on its own.
-With a long history and variety of uses, this liquor deserves a holiday of its own.
+This drink can be used to create cocktails and delicious desserts or be delightful just on its own.
+With a long history and variety of uses, this liquor deserves a day of its own.

 History of Amaretto Day

-As the title states, in 1525, a Saronno church commissioned Bernardino Luini, a pupil of Leonardo da Vinci, to paint its sanctuary.
-Luini has used one of the innkeepers as a reference for the depiction of Madonna for one of his frescos.
-Out of gratitude, she distilled apricot kernels into brandy and gave the drink to him as a gift.
-While the story may not be true, it is true that Saronno, Italy is famous for this kind of liquor and distributes this drink all over the world.
+The innkeeper/widow was pleased to have her likeness used and, out of gratitude, she distilled apricot kernels into brandy and gave the drink to the artist as a gift.
+While the story may be more of a legend than actually based on truth, it is true that Saronno, Italy is famous for this kind of liquor and distributes this drink all over the world!

-For instance, authentic tiramisu is made with Italian amaretto as an enhancer to the coffee flavor present.
-It can also be used in savory dishes and is most often used as part of a cocktail recipe, such as an amaretto sour or a French connection.
+For instance, authentic tiramisu is made with Italian amaretto as an enhancer to the coffee flavor that is already present.
+It can also be used in savory dishes and is most often used as part of a cocktail recipe, such as an Amaretto Sour or a French Connection.

 What cocktail will you use Amaretto in?

-How to c
+How to Celebrate Amaretto Day

-What better way to celebrate this day than with a classic amaretto sour.
-To make one, take 4 oz of Amaretto, one tablespoon of squeezed lemon juice, one tablespoon of maple syrup, and add sparkling water and bitters.
-Then shake in a cocktail shaker, pour into a nice glass over ice.
+To make this drink, use 4 ounces of Amaretto, one tablespoon of squeezed lemon juice, one tablespoon of maple syrup, and then add sparkling water and bitters.
+Shake in a cocktail shaker, pour into a nice glass over ice.